Vietnamese alphabet: History

-Since the beginning of the Chinese rule in 111 BC, literature, government papers, scholarly works, and religious scripture were all written in classical Chinese (Hán văn) while indigenous writing with chữ Hán started around the ninth century.
-In the 12th century, several Vietnamese words began to be written in chữ Nôm, adapted from Chinese characters.
-The system was based on Chinese characters but supplemented with Vietnamese-invented characters to represent native Vietnamese words.
+Since the beginning of the Chinese rule (known to Vietnamese historians as "Northern Domination") in 111 BC, Vietnam had been heavily influenced by Chinese culture and its literature, government papers, scholarly works and religious scripture were all written in Literary Chinese (Hán văn) while indigenous writing with chữ Hán started around the ninth century.
+In the 12th century, several Vietnamese words began to be written in chữ Nôm, which was based on Chinese characters but supplemented with Vietnamese-invented logographic characters made from Chinese character radicals, to represent native Vietnamese words.
 These characters were adapted or created using methods such as phono-semantic compounds (hình thanh), double-phonetic compounds (hội âm), and borrowing the character for its pronunciation (giả tá).

 Name

 People have called the Latinized script of Vietnamese chữ Quốc ngữ at least since 1867.
 In 1867, scholar Trương Vĩnh Ký published two grammar books.
 The first book is Mẹo luật dạy học tiếng pha-lang-sa (Tips to teach and learn French), a Vietnamese book written in chữ Quốc ngữ about French grammar.
 In this book, the Latinized script of Vietnamese was called chữ quốc ngự (not ngữ).
 The second book is Abrégé de grammaire annamite (Simplification of Annamite grammar), a French book about Vietnamese grammar.
 In this book, the Latinized script of Vietnamese was called l'alphabet européen (European alphabet), les caractères latins (Latin characters).
 On Gia Dinh Bao April 15th issue of 1867, when mentioned the French book about Vietnamese grammar, the name chữ quốc ngữ was used to indicate the Latinized script of Vietnamese.
+The script was also referred to as chữ Nôm Latinh ('Romanized vernacular') at the First Tonkin Synod in 1900 and the Second Tonkin Synod in 1912.